AmanSingh1611/RCE-Admin-Problem-Service/README.md

-# Algocode Problem Setting service
+# Remote Code Executor Problem Setting service

 This project provides a web-based platform for users to practice and solve problems using their preferred programming language.
 It acts as a remote code executor, allowing users to write, execute, and view the output of their code directly on the website.